Euro clobbered on Turkey turmoil as investors scramble for safety

 The euro is down almost one percent for the week, partly because of investor concerns that Italy is heading for a costly and unsustainable spending spree.

-The Japanese yen JPY= and Swiss franc EURCHF=, sought out by investors seeking safety in times of market flux, both rose.
+The Japanese yen and Swiss franc, sought out by investors seeking safety in times of market flux, both rose.
 The franc gained more than half a percent versus the euro to 1.1394 francs, its strongest since late May.

-The flight from risky assets heaped pressure on commodity-linked currencies including the Australian dollar, which fell one percent to $0.7280, an 18-month low AUD=D3, as well as the Canadian CAD=D3 and New Zealand dollars NZD=D3.
+The flight from risky assets heaped pressure on commodity-linked currencies including the Australian dollar, which fell one percent to $0.7280, an 18-month low, as well as the Canadian and New Zealand dollars.

-Emerging market currencies like the Mexican peso MXN=, South African rand ZAR= and Russian rouble also fell as fears of a market contagion out of Turkey spread.
+Emerging market currencies like the Mexican peso, South African rand and Russian rouble also fell as fears of a market contagion out of Turkey spread.

 Russia said on Friday it would consider it an economic war if the United States imposed a ban on banks or a particular currency.